thread/routemaster/README.md

 ### Transitions

 Transitions from a state to the next state(s) are defined in `next` blocks in the config file.
-There are two types of transition...
+There are two types of transition:

 **Constant transitions** are exactly what they sound like, they always transition a label to the same next state.